jerrylasama/jerrylasama/README.md

 <img align="left" src="https://github-readme-stats.vercel.app/api?username=jerrylasama&show_icons=true">

 ### Hello there 👋
-I am an aspiring Data Scientist, my speciality is picking up new things, implement it in another fields, connecting the dots, and give it back to the community, so it can somehow be useful for others.
+I am an aspiring Data Scientist, my speciality is picking up new things, implement it in another fields, connecting the dots, and give it back to the community so it can somehow be useful for others.
 I also love challenges, so if you currently have something crazy in mind or a tricky problems to tackle that you want to share with me, feel free to reach out!
 <br/>
 <h3 align="center">📫 Let's get in touch:</h3>
 <br/>